toml-lang/toml-test/README.md

 This only tests behaviour that's should be true for every encoder implementing TOML; a few things are left up to implementations, and are not tested here.

+- TOML does not mandate a specific integer or float size, but recommends int64 and float64, which is what this tests.
+You'll have to manually -skip these tests if your implementation doesn't support it.

 - Many values can be expressed in more than one way: for example `0xff` and `255` are equal, as are `0.0` and `-0.0`.